Abu Dhabi Islamic Bank

 Abu Dhabi Islamic Bank PJSC (مصرف أبوظبي الإسلامي) is an Islamic bank based in Abu Dhabi city, in the United Arab Emirates.

 Establishment

 Abu Dhabi Islamic Bank was established on 20 May 1997 as a Public Joint Stock Company through the Amiri Decree No. 9 of 1997.
 The Bank commenced commercial operations on 11 November 1998, and was formally inaugurated by Abdullah Bin Zayed Al Nahyan, UAE Minister of Information and Culture on 18 April 1999.
 All contracts, operations and transactions are carried out in accordance with Islamic Shari'a principles.

+History

+In August 2025, Abu Dhabi Islamic Bank PJSC and Visa partnered to launch Remit!, a real-time cross-border money transfer service.

 Capital information

 ADIB commenced its operations with a paid-up capital of one billion dirhams divided into one hundred million shares, the value of each share being ten dirhams.
 The shares are quoted on the Abu Dhabi Securities Market.

 Founders

 The founders of Abu Dhabi Islamic Bank hold 29% of its equity while the remaining 71% is held by approximately 100,000 shareholders.
 The founding shareholders of ADIB are: